-The FBI commandeers the NYPD detectives for little more then leg work after a bomb explodes during an anti-globalist demonstration.
+The FBI commandeers the NYPD detectives for little more than leg work after a bomb explodes during an anti-globalist demonstration.
 Castle is asked by the captain as sharp observer.
-Sifting trough mountains of witness depositions, he sets their own team o the right track after the FBI arrests the wrong suspect.
+Sifting through mountains of witness depositions, he sets the 12th precinct team on the right track after the FBI arrests the wrong suspect.
 Written by

 Did You Know?